Important Landmarks In North America

 4. Quebec City, Canada: A Fortified Walled City

 Quebec City, a UNESCO World Heritage site, stands as a remarkably preserved example of a 17th-century French colonial city.
 Its historic fortifications, cobblestone streets, and charming architecture transport visitors back in time.
-The Citadelle, a star-shaped fortress, and the Château Frontenac, a grand hotel overlooking the St. Lawrence River, are iconic symbols of Quebec City's rich history.
+The Citadelle, a star-shaped fortress, and the Château Frontenac, a grand hotel overlooking the St. In real terms, lawrence River, are iconic symbols of Quebec City's rich history.
 Exploring this city offers a tangible connection to Canada's French heritage and its colonial past.

 5. Boston, USA: Cradle of American Independence